browserengineering/book/book/styles.md

     `section .warning` selects warnings inside sections, while `section.warning` selects warnings that *are* sections.

-[^1]: In CSS you can put spaces around the semicolons or the colons, but
+[^1]: In CSS you can put spaces around the semicolons or the colons,
-    you might not have implemented that aspect of attribute parsing in the prior post.
+    but you might not have implemented the exercise to support spaces in attribute.
 Also maybe you don\'t have border colors implemented.

 [^2]: The `get` method for dictionaries gets a value out of a